runtimeverification/wasm-semantics/README.md

 ./kwasm run tests/simple/arithmetic.wast
 ```

-To run proofs, you can similarly use `./kwasm`, but most specify the module to use for proving.
+To run proofs, you can similarly use `./kwasm`, but must specify the module to use for proving.
 For example, to prove the specification `tests/proofs/simple-arithmetic-spec.k`:

 ```sh